 SARAH SHEY was raised on a farm in Iowa.
 Her childhood was filled with collies, cats and cows.
 The family's horses only took her father seriously.
 Shey's work has appeared in several publications, including the New York Times, This Old House Magazine, the Philadelphia Inquirer, and in several anthologies, including The Cassoulet Saved Our Marriage: True Tales of Food, Family and How We Learn To Eat (Roost 2013).
 Sky All Around and Blue Lake Days, two children’s books, were inspired by the lakes and farms of her childhood (Trafford Publishing, 2005, 2006).
-Shey earned degrees from Northwestern University and Columbia University.
-Look for her books at libraries, independent booksellers and from her directly.
-Twelve dollars a book includes shipping and a bookmark.
-Email her at email@example.com.
+Look for her books at libraries and independent booksellers.

 Read to your children.
 Let your children read to you.